EfratShimron/TED/README.md

 ## Running the examples
-Open the "main.m" function in Matlab, choose one example from the following list, set the desired reduction factor (R), and run the code.
+Open the demo_start.m function in Matlab, choose one example from the following list, set the desired reduction factor (R), and run the code.

 ## Gel phantom demo - GE scanner